-The Department helps Aboriginal and Torres Strait Islander people to undertake university studies.
+The Department helps Aboriginal and Torres Strait Islander people to undertake university studies through two programs:

 Aboriginal and Torres Strait Islander people seeking assistance to undertake university studies should also contact the Department on Human Services on the Indigenous Australians help desk 1800 136 380 or explore entitlements under the ABSTUDY scheme.